BlueHibiscus/BulkInsertion_Dynamic/README.md

 HOW TO CREATE THE TABLES , COLUMNS AND INSERT RECORDS INTO THEM DYNAMICALLY.
 THE DATA IN .TXT FILE IS COLLECTED BY USING SQL QUERY BULK INSERT TO LOOP THROUGH ALL THE FILES IN A FOLDER AND LOADED INTO SQL SERVER DATABASE TABLES.

 ### Instructions:
-For this project, you need SQL SERVER software in your system.
-Create notepad files and save them with

-the names of the table you want to create in SQL Server.
-Save them in ‘AllFiles’ folder inside the ‘Filetext’

-Folder, inside C drive.
+1.For this project, you need SQL SERVER software in your system.
+Create notepad files and save them with the names of the table you want to create in SQL Server.
+Save them in ‘AllFiles’ folder inside the ‘Filetext’ Folder, inside C drive.
-Save ‘Pad_bulk_import’ file inside’ Filetext’ folder in c:
+Save ‘Pad_bulk_import’ file inside’ Filetext’ folder in c drive.

 Instructions:
 1.The name of your file will be the name of your table.
 For example the name of the file in the folder is